-The look of “faking fat” (faux fat!) by padding up thin models to imitate curves is becoming unacceptable; after all we all find it hard to believe there are no full-figured curvy models out there.
+The “fake fat” look (faux fat!) is achieved by padding up thin models to imitate curves, but it is fast becoming unacceptable; after all, we all find it hard to believe there are no full-figured curvy models out there.

 In the fashion industry, when showcasing designs for fuller women, it was the norm for thin models to get ‘padded up’ in specially made suits called fat suits.

 An increasing number of models are “fattened up” as a quick way of showcasing a couple of sizes larger on the runway.
 Hear one model say “I was advised to get a padded undergarment that adds a couple of inches to your bust, waist and hips – a ‘fat suit’, so to speak”.

 There are gorgeous curvy women out there who are voluptuous and well-formed and believe me, many of them are desirous of becoming professional models.